Backendless/ios-SDK/README.md

 `${PODS_ROOT}/Headers/Public/Backendless/Backendless-Bridging-Header.h`

 ## RELEASE HISTORY
+4.0b7 May 19, 2017
+* RegisterDevice now returns deviceId instead of registrationId
+* Geolocation API cleanup - removed methods with the IResponder (async) and Fault (sync) arguments
+* Removed AppDelegate methods from LocationTracker
+* Caching API cleanup -  removed methods with the IResponder (async) and Fault (sync) arguments
+* Atomic Counters API cleanup -  removed methods with the IResponder (async) and Fault (sync) arguments
+* Fixed warnings in the library build

 4.0b6 April 28, 2017
 * Fixed problem with MessagingService.m reported as an excluded class in a build for a device
 * Made changes in BackendlessUser so that it is represented as a dictionary in the dictionary-based data retrieval